 Analyzing Your Campaigns, Using Your Influencers at The Best Stages

 Then, as you work with influencers, find ways to measure results and analyze how they impact your customer’s experience.
 Are customers who purchased because of an influencer’s recommendation more likely to be satisfied with their purchase?
 Did the influencer create an unmet expectation of the product?
-As you gather data and insights, you can tweak how your influencers interact with your brand and what part of the funnel they fit into.
+As you gather data and insights, you can tweak how your influencers interact with your brand and what part of the marketing strategy they fit into.